-Try one or more of these fun activities to do at the park with your family!
+Try one or more of these fun things to do at the park with your family!

 17 FUN Activites to Do at the Park

 The National Park Trust is celebrating Kids to Parks on May 18th -- it's a day to get out & enjoy a park near you!

 There are many parks around the country who will participate by hosting special events and activities for families.
 And it's so easy to find a park near you!

 We're celebrating this week by sharing some of our favorite things to do at the park!
 Whether it's a city, county, state or national park, these EASY park activities ideas and affiliate links to a few of our favorite items will make your next park visit a memorable one!

 1. Go Fly a Kite